 - Provide an explanation regarding the parent’s residency is also required, with an explanation as to why the application is being made to add the parent to the travel orders.

 - Submit other documentary evidence that may be required by the employee’s agency.
 These documents are attached to the completed OF-126 form and sent to the employee’s agency as specified on the forms.

 Requests are reviewed for approval by a Personnel OF-126 Committee.

 Note that the parent may only be on orders as an EFM for one tour.
 The employee must reapply for another overseas posting.

 Employees of the Department of State can obtain advice on how to put their parents on orders through the Career Development and Assignments (CDA) division.
 Ask for an Assignments Support (CDA/AS) officer.
 Employees of other agencies should contact their HR representative.

-Bringing Parents to Post Who are Not on Your Orders
+Bringing Parents to Post Who are Not on Orders

 Family Medical Leave Act and Family-Friendly Leave

-If you think you may need to care for an elderly relative, be sure to check the provisions of the 1993 Family Leave Act on taking leave for this purpose and contact the a leave specialist in your agency.
-Department of State employees can contact a Department leave specialist in the Office of Employee Relations HR/ER/WLD about paid and unpaid leave.
+When caring for an elderly relative, be sure to check the provisions of the 1993 Family Medical Leave Act on taking leave for this purpose and contact a Leave Specialist.
+Department of State employees can contact a Department Leave Specialist in the Office of Employee Relations (GTM/ER/WLD) about paid and unpaid leave.